 - The duty to supervise employees’ activities; and

 - The duty to train employees in the safe use and handling of products and equipment used in and around an employers’ premises or facility.

-If you have questions about your Injury Benefit Plan or your right to recover for non subscriber personal injury damages, Contact Us!
+If you have questions about your Injury Benefit Plan or your right to recover for Texas non-subscribers personal injury damages, Contact Us!